Requesting Academic Accommodations

 Please note:

-Although this institution does not require documentation to be based upon a diagnosis or an evaluation to have been made within a specific time frame, the Associate Director of Disability Services may consider documentation incomplete if it does not provide sufficient information needed to determine the appropriateness or reasonableness of the student's requested accommodations.
+Although this institution does not require documentation to be based upon a diagnosis or an evaluation to have been made within a specific time frame, the Director of Disability Services may consider documentation incomplete if it does not provide sufficient information needed to determine the appropriateness or reasonableness of the student's requested accommodations.

 For detailed documentation guidelines for disabilities, please contact: